 Management, sources and further reading

-The dye plants are mostly treated the same as other wild plants, in that they are mostly left alone to survive and grow.
+The dye plants are treated the same as other wild plants, in that they are mostly left alone to survive and grow.
 Woad self-seeds and needs to be clumped every year or so by moving plants.
-Coreopsis will not survive here as sed and needs to be re-sown.
+Dyer’s chamomile survives over the winter as mature plants but coreopsis will not survive here as plants or seed and needs to be re-sown.

-The only one that needs extra care is madder, which does not grow well here; it needs careful weeding and some support, but the red colour visible when the roots and stem base are disturbed are a surprise.
+The only plant that needs extra care is madder, which does not grow well here; it needs careful weeding and some support, but the red colour visible when the roots and stem bases are disturbed is a surprise.

 The 5000 Years pages on this web site suggest books and web links on dyes and dye plants, including: